The rules on nicotine in e-liquids: a useful guide to TRPR now that the UK has left the EU

 This isn’t a comprehensive list — there are very minor differences we haven’t covered here (for instance the UK specifies that health warnings should be on the ‘front and the back’ of packaging) — but it’s fair to say that the EU and the UK have almost identical laws on vaping at the moment.
 You can read the text of both the TPD and the TRPR at the links below:

 In 2015, prior to the release of the Tobacco Products Directive, Public Health England released a report titled “E-cigarettes: an evidence update”.
 The report stated that “... for spurious reasons, Europe is poised to prohibit sales of products with nicotine concentrations above 20mg/ml.” and that “‘Ready-made’ e-liquids come in strengths of up to 36mg/ml nicotine, with the highest concentration recorded of 36.6mg/ml.
 This poses no risk of nicotine poisoning if used as intended.”
-Given that this was the official position of Public Health England five years ago, we might find that there’s an appetite to allow a stronger nicotine strength after Brexit.
+This was the official position of Public Health England five years ago, so it may have changed since then.
 The full report can be found at the link below:

 “We will look to identify where we can sensibly deregulate without harming public health or where EU regulations limit our ability to deal with tobacco.“ — quote taken from the last section (page 27) of the Government’s most recent tobacco control plan, which you can download as a PDF from the web page below: